Course Outline

 Setting Resource Dependencies

-- Using the Terraform Resource Graph to manage dependencies
+- Using the Terraform Resource Graph for government infrastructure management.

 Deploying Infrastructure